uptimerobot/uptimerobot-cli/README.rst

         get-alerts          Get information about some or all alert contacts new-alert           Create a new alert contact
         delete-alert        Delete an alert contact

-If files exist, application will take defaults from:
-    ./.uptimerobot.yml
-    ~/.uptimerobot.yml

 Using the module directly::